IBM/MAX-Image-Segmenter/training/data_preparation/README.md

 The current directory, called `$DATA_PREP_DIR`, is thus `$MODEL_REPO_HOME_DIR/training/data_preparation/`

-An example dataset prepration is shown in the `$DATA_PREP_DIR/sample/datasets/` directory.
+An example dataset preparation script is shown in the `$DATA_PREP_DIR/sample/datasets/` directory.
 Here the training image files we want to convert are under `$DATA_PREP_DIR/sample/JPEGImages/` and the labels are under `$DATA_PREP_DIR/sample/SegmentationClass`.

 ### Preparing train, trainval and val Data Split
 Create 3 text files called `train.txt`, `val.txt` and `trainval.txt`.
 These files will contain the names of the files which are for training and validation from the dataset.
 The example dataset has this split at `$DATA_PREP_DIR/sample/ImageSets/`